 From the two panels of Figure 17, one can see that the receiver gain has a different evolution for each channel.
 The gain for the 23.8GHz channel has slowly increased since the beginning of the mission showing four slopes and three inflexion points at August 2016, Februray 2017 and June 2017.
 It seems to be almost stable since cycle 19 (July 2017).
-The gain has increased of +0.03mv/K since the beginning of the mission.
-For the 36.5GHz channel, the gain is increasing from cycle 1 and then starts to decrease at the beginning of cycle 4.
-During cycle 15, it started to increase again until cycle 18 and then starts a decrease.
-The gain has decreased of 0.03mV/K since the beginning of the mission.
-Due to the small number of data processed using this parameter, it will be difficult to assess if this decrease has an impact on data quality.
-The monitoring will be pursued and data checked for any impact.

-The update of the calibration timeline of the 1st March 2018 has an impact on the standard deviation and minimum and maximum values of the gain (as explained in section 3.2.1), but there is no evidence of a change in the daily mean value.
+The gain has increased of +0.07mv/K since the beginning of the mission.
+The update of the calibration timeline of the 1st March 2018 has an impact on the standard deviation and minimum and maximum values of the gain for both channels (as explained in section 3.2.1), but there is no evidence of a change in the daily mean value.